OpenDSA/OpenDSA/RST/en/Glossary.rst

       An approach to problem-solving where all computations are carried out using :term:`objects <object>`.

-   object space decomposition
+   object-space decomposition
-      A from of :term:`key space decomposition` where the :term:`key space` is determined
+      A from of :term:`key-space decomposition` where the :term:`key space` is determined
       by the actual values of keys that are found.
       For example, a :term:`BST` stores a key value in its root, and all other values in the tree with lesser value are in the left :term:`subtree`.
-      Thus, the root value has split (or decomposed) the :term:`key space` for that key based on its value into left and right parts.
+      Thus, the root value has split (or decomposed) the key space for that key based on its value into left and right parts.
-      An object space decomposition is in opposition to an :term:`image space decomposition`.
+      An object-space decomposition is in opposition to an :term:`image-space decomposition`.

+   octree
+      The three-dimensional equivalent of the :term:`quadtree` would be a tree with :math:`2^3` or eight branches.

    Omega notation
       In :term:`algorithm analysis`,
       :math:`\Omega` notation is used to describe a :term:`lower bound`.